The Science of Goal Setting: How to Achieve Any Goal Using Psychology

 Perfect is the enemy of good.
 Plan for setbacks and imperfect progress.

-Transform Your Goals Into Achievements
+Transform My Goals Into Achievements